Can I get a complimentary cosmetic dental consultation?

 Why should a hygienist clean my teeth?

 Regular prophylaxis – Your teeth should be professionally cleaned and polished on a regular basis.
-We call this ‘regular prophylaxis’.
-During this visit, a professionally trained and certified hygienist will clean under your gum line where a toothbrush cannot reach.
+We call this ‘regular prophylaxis’ During this visit, a professionally trained and certified hygienist will clean under your gum line where a toothbrush cannot reach.
 This process helps promote healthy gums by removing the plaque that causes decay and gum infections.
-Dr. Karimi will examine the cleaning after the hygienist is through, and this also allows him to monitor your oral health and answer any questions you may have about your teeth.
+I will examine the cleaning after the hygienist is through, and this also allows me to monitor your oral health and answer any questions you may have about your teeth.

-Hygiene recall visits – Once your mouth is restored to health, it is important that you make a commitment to maintain your dental health.
-To achieve this you should return on a regular basis (every 4-6 months) for a routine cleaning and examination
+Periodontal maintenance – Once your mouth is restored to health, it is important that you make a commitment to maintain your dental health.
+To achieve this you should return on a regular basis for a routine examination, scaling, and root planing.

 What is Nightguard Therapy?

-Nightguards are used as a treatment option to prevent damage to the chewing surfaces of the teeth associated with grinding and clenching during day or night.
-An impression is taken of your teeth and an acrylic appliance is created which you wear when sleeping.
+Nightguards are used as a treatment option to prevent damage to the chewing surfaces of the teeth associated with grinding and clenching during sleep.
+A pattern is taken of your teeth and an acrylic appliance created which you wear when sleeping.
 This conservative treatment is highly recommended for patients with TMJ dysfunction, or those who suffer headaches or jaw pain from clenching/grinding at night.